manakuro/nextjs-with-aws-lambda-sample/README.md

-# nextjs-with-aws-lambda-sample
-Deploy Serverless App with Next.js 8 and AWS Lambda
+# Deploy Serverless App with Next.js 8 and AWS Lambda sample